Meet our Scholars

 13. Ciara Judge: Ciara is a 2016 Quercus Innovation/Entrepreneurship Scholar.
 Formerly a pupil of Kinsale Community College, Ciara is studying Genetics in the College of Science, Engineering and Food Science.
 Over the past three years Ciara has won the BT Young Scientist, the EU Young Scientist and the Google Science Fair with two teammates for their scientific research into seed germination.
 In 2014 TIME Magazine named her as being one of the 25 most influential teens worldwise, and she is currently a Global Teen Leader with the We Are Family Foundation.
 In the past year she co-founded two starts-up - Germinaid Innovations, and PurchaseMate.
 Ciara is also working on the not for profit initiative Project Zilkr, an outreach platform for young entrepreneurs, which recently merged with the United Nation's YouthCorp.
 In 2016 Ciara was also awarded the title of one of the ten Outstanding Young People of the World.

 15. Darragh Meaney: Darragh is a 2016 Quercus Innovation/Entrpreneurhsip Scholar.
-A former pupil of the Patrician Academy Mallow, Darragh now studies BIS in the College of Business and Law.
+A former pupil of the Patrician Academy Mallow, Darragh studied BIS in the College of Business and Law.
 Darragh started Shattered.ie, iPhone repair specialists, after seeing a sizeable gap in the market in 2015.
 Starting from scratch, Shattered.ie has grown to be Cork's best rated iPhone repair service developing pioneering methods of repair.
-Darragh is hugely involved in promoting Entrepreneurship in UCC and is currently Education Officer for the Entrepreneurial and Social Society.
-Darragh does not just use his technological know how to make profit, he also volunteers as a 100minds participant working with other students to raise €1,000,000 to save Childline's night services.
+Darragh was hugely involved in promoting Entrepreneurship in UCC and was Education Officer for the Entrepreneurial and Social Society.
+Darragh does not just use his technological know how to make profit, he has also volunteered as a 100minds participant working with other students to raise €1,000,000 to save Childline's night services.
 Although Darragh has a huge love for everything in the technology spectrum this does not make him a robot.
 He loves life and laughter and encourages enthusiasm in anybody that comes in contact with him.

 20. Mark Hassett: Mark is a 2016 Quercus Sports' Scholar.
-Formerly a student of Schull Community College, Mark is studying Mathematical Sciences in the College of Science, Engineering and Food Science.
+Formerly a student of Schull Community College, Mark studied Mathematical Sciences in the College of Science, Engineering and Food Science.
 Mark is a notable sailor and has been a member of the ISA Development Squad since 2013.
 He has numerous national titles and has also represented Ireland at World Championship level on a number of occasions.
 Mark was captain when his crew won 1st place in both the 2014 and the 2015 ITRA Team Racing National Senior Championships.
 In 2015 Mark also captained the Senior Irish team in the Team Racing World Championships, finishing 9th.
-Mark's dream to represent Ireland in the 2020 Tokyo Olympics has gathered speed with his selection for the Irish Olympic Development Team.

 21. Paul Kiernan: Paul Kiernan is a 2016 Quercus Sports' Scholar.
 Paul is missing from the photo above because he was having minor surgery on the day of the Quercus induction.
-Paul, a former pupil of Presentation Brothers Cork, studies Commerce in the College of Business and Law.
-Paul was chosen as a Quercus scholar because of his achievements in his Rugby achievements.
+Paul, a former pupil of Presentation Brothers Cork, studied Commerce in the College of Business and Law.
+Paul was chosen as a Quercus scholar because of his Rugby achievements.
 Paul was captain of Presentation Brother's Senior Cup Squad while in secondary school and from there his rugby career has flourished.
 He captained the Munster U20s when they won the Interprovincial title in September 2016, and was a member of the Ireland squad who reached the final of the U20s World Cup in Manchester in June.
 During that tournament he captained the side in their victory over Georgia.
-Paul, who played a pivitol role in getting UCC Rugby promoted to division 1B, was awarded the UCC Sports' Star Award in 2015 and 2016 in acknowledgement of his contribution to UCC Sport.
+Paul, who played a pivitol role in getting UCC Rugby promoted to division 1B and then division 1A, was awarded the UCC Sports' Star Award in 2015 and 2016 in acknowledgement of his contribution to UCC Sport.

 2. Calvin O'Callaghan: Calvin is a 2015 Quercus Innovation/Entrepreneurship Scholar.
 A former pupil of Cólaiste an Phiarsaigh, Glanmire, Calvin went on to study Process and Chemical Engineering in the College of Science, Engineering and Food Science and graduated in 2016.
 Calvin created, maintained and operated two businesses while attending full-time education, Skyhighbargains.com and Anybrief.com.
 In 2015 Anybrief.com had 1,500 members and circa 5,000 monthly visitors, and was ranked in the top 600,000 websites globally.
 Both of these online business have now been successfully sold on.
 Calvin has numerous contacts in the far east and spoke at two international conferences on the topic of 3D printing in the healthcare sector in Bangkok and Cork.
 While in the Department of Process and Chemical Engineering Calvin, as part of a €3.5 million EU funded project, helped research into new, disposable, biodegradable film for packing goods.
 He also carried out research into supply chain management with regards to perishable foodstuffs.
 During his 2014 summer work experience Calvin was awarded 'idea of the quarter' for Bristol Myers Squibb in acknowledgement of his newly designed work permit management system.
 In 2016 Calvin was awarded the Entrepreneur of the Year merit award and currently works in the pharmaceutical industry as a process automation engineer with Zenith Technologies.